ga-lessons/websockets-node/readme.md

 ### We Do: WDI Plays BrowserQuest

-> 7 minutes exercise.
-3 minutes review.

 Mozilla created a very cool game called [BrowserQuest](http://browserquest.mozilla.org/) using HTML canvas and WebSockets.
-You're going to play it for the next 7 minutes.
+You're going to play it for the next 10 minutes.

 While playing, consider the following questions...
 * What pieces of information are being relayed between the client and server?